GermainGirndt/TodayILearned/Docker/clean.md

-Excluded not used containers
+### Exclude not used containers

 `docker system prune`

-Delete all containers, volumes and images using the following commands:
+### Delete all containers, volumes and images using the following commands:

 ```
 docker rm -f $(docker ps -a -q)